Carrick Hill: History

 Carrick hill initially reported to Arts South Australia and, from 2018, reports to the Department of the Premier and Cabinet.
 Since opening to the public in 1985, the estate has hosted a variety of events and exhibitions, including a reunion for former John Martin's staff in 2005, a major Jacob Epstein exhibition in 2008, and a themed program, the Year of the Pearl, in 2016 to mark 30 years since public opening.
 In 2013, a draft masterplan was developed to guide the estate's long-term use and sustainability, and in November 2017, a A$9.5 million, 20-year redevelopment plan was announced to expand public access, support cultural and community events, and accommodate a broader range of activities across the gardens and historic house.
 In 2018, the estate featured an exhibition focused on May Gibbs and botanical-themed art.

-In November 2020, Carrick Hill underwent a $3.3 million renovation, which included the installation of a staircase and elevator to all three levels, the conversion of the previously unused attic into The Wall Gallery, and refurbishment of several rooms, including the guest bedroom, a first-floor room displaying Ursula's paintings, and the former boiler room, now the gift shop.
+In November 2020 Carrick Hill underwent a $3.3 million renovation, which included the installation of a staircase and elevator to all three levels, the conversion of the previously unused attic into The Wall Gallery, and refurbishment of several rooms, including the guest bedroom, a first-floor room displaying Ursula's paintings, and the former boiler room, now the gift shop.
 The catering and café facilities were also upgraded.
 The Wall Gallery was designed to host travelling exhibitions and loans from other galleries, while other rooms maintained their domestic character.
 This renovation, funded through state government grants and private donations, was the first phase of a larger $10 million development plan that included a tourist pavilion.
 On 21 November 2023, the estate opened a $7 million pavilion, providing additional event space, a restaurant, and improved visitor facilities while maintaining access to the historic house, gardens, and surrounding bushland.

+In July 2026, illuminations featuring William Morris textile designs will be projected onto the façade of Carrick Hill.